 Super Visa insurance is a specialized product that covers parents and grandparents of Canadian citizens and permanent residents who are visiting Canada for a minimum of 12 months and a coverage of at least $100,000.

-- Paramedical services: Services by licensed professionals such as physiotherapists, chiropractors, podiatrists, or massage therapists.
-These services are covered if they are necessary due to a medical emergency
+- Paramedical services: Policies reimburse the cost of treatment from licensed professionals such as physiotherapists, chiropractors, podiatrists, or massage therapists

-- Pre-existing condition coverage: Some insurance plans offer coverage for pre-existing conditions, which can be crucial for visitors with ongoing health issues
+- Care for pre-existing conditions: Some plans include limited coverage for stable pre-existing conditions, allowing visitors with ongoing health issues to receive treatment when needed

 What are some common exclusions to visitor insurance in Canada?

-Most medical insurance plans for visitors to Canada do not cover pre-existing conditions, pregnancy, mental health conditions, high-risk adventure activities, and anything that falls outside the Usual, Customary, and Reasonable (UC&R).
+Most medical insurance plans for visitors to Canada have some common exclusions.
+They do not cover pre-existing conditions, pregnancy, mental health conditions, high-risk adventure activities, and anything that falls outside the Usual, Customary, and Reasonable (UC&R).

 Common exclusions to a visitor insurance plan